ElectronicsWIT/AirFishBowl/README.md

 ## AirFishBowl
 Who are we?
 What are we making?

-Write up some nice information and introduction for the project.. also why make this private repository ?
-Open this sucker up!
+Write up some nice information and introduction for the project!

 ### Contents
-I've created the initial project directory, we should make an empty OpenPicus project named "AirfishBowl", merge it then with the directory ive added.
-It contains the source code for adding a new task to the OS...
+Need to make a blank project, then merge current repo contents with it, then repush back to repo!

 ### Forum
 Please sign up to the following forum so that we may all have an easy means of communication.